Millie Jacobs Troyer's early vision of a camp for kids was first realized in 1963 and continues to impact children and families today.

 Upon Millie's retirement to her home in Indiana, Shaun Spence, along with his wife Marlene (Gill) assumed the directorship of the Camp.
 Despite Marlene's passing, Shaun led and expanded the camp ministry.
 In 2005, Shaun married Teri (Kelly), and together with their kids and relationships in the community, this couple did much to grow the reach of All Tribes.

-Except for a few paid summer students, the camp continues to be run almost entirely by volunteers.
+Except for a few paid summer students and our new director, the camp continues to be run almost entirely by volunteers.
 In 2010, a management team was formed that took responsibility for all Facilities, Food Services, Programming, and Administrative activities.
-Jonathan and Marney Stewart continue to serve as Executive Directors and lead the management team.